 Often, though, you may not have spare spindles, so the spun singles need to be removed in order to free up the spindle for more spinning or for plying, and there are many options for how to do this.
 With a top-whorl spindle, you can normally just slide the cop of yarn off the spindle intact.
 Another good option is to wind a center-pull ball and ply from both ends.
 Or simply wind each singles yarn into a firmly wound conventional ball and put each into a container so that they do not tangle on each other but run freely.
 A small pot placed upside down with the yarn feeding through a smooth hole is ideal.

-From The Complete Guide to Spinning Yarn: Techniques, Projects and Recipes © 2012 by Brenda Gibson.
-Reprinted by permission of St. Martin's Press.
+From The Complete Guide to Spinning Yarn: Techniques, Projects and Recipes ©2012 by Brenda Gibson.
+Reprinted by permission of St. Martin’s Press.
 All rights reserved.
-Buy this book from our store: The Complete Guide to Spinning Yarn.